camicroscope/caMicroscope/README.md

 | Side-by-Side |  Ctrl + s |
 | Close all tools |  ESC   |

-# nanoBorb
-To use caMicroscope as a standalone application, see [nanoBorb](https://github.com/SBU-BMI/nanoBorb/releases).
-The [user guide screencast](https://drive.google.com/open?id=1HkkL5FqEIgi7fzqKijtUhWBPlplh_uHF) should explain the basics of nanoBorb.

-1. Download zip file.
-2. Unzip.
-3.
-    * For Windows, Run "nanoborb.exe" in the unzipped folder
-    * For MacOS, Move nanoBorb app to Applications folder and Double-click copied nanoBorb file to run.

 # Hosted Setup
 The full distribution repository for hosted caMicroscope is [here](https://github.com/camicroscope/Distro/). run with `docker-compose -f caMicroscope.yml up`